2024 – 2025 Season Information

 Fill out the contact form below to start a conversation with the team coaches.

 An interview and application is required for every student.
 After the interview team coaches will let parents know if the student is invited to the team.
+Students are not on the team until an official invitation has been sent.

 Q: When is the deadline to sign up?